VictoriaMetrics/VictoriaMetrics/docs/keyConcepts/keyConcepts.md

 It can be overridden on per-query basis via `latency_offset` query arg.

 VictoriaMetrics buffers recently ingested samples in memory for up to a few seconds and then periodically flushes these samples to disk.
-This bufferring improves data ingestion performance.
+This buffering improves data ingestion performance.
 The buffered samples are invisible in query results, even if `-search.latencyOffset` command-line flag is set to 0, or if `latency_offset` query arg is set to 0.
 You can send GET request to `/internal/force_flush` http handler at single-node VictoriaMetrics or to `vmstorage` at [cluster version of VictoriaMetrics](https://docs.victoriametrics.com/cluster-victoriametrics/)